Skip to main content

 Office or meeting room — sensitive discussion No Physical RF detector + manual inspection

-Checking a room already known to have Wi-Fi cameras Yes Fing or Network Analyzer Pro (Wi-Fi audit only)
+Checking a room already known to have Wi-Fi hidden cameras Yes Fing or Network Analyzer Pro (Wi-Fi audit only)

 Do not move or unplug the device.
-Disturbing a recording device can destroy footage stored on a local microSD card — the same footage that could be used as evidence.
-If the camera appears to be streaming, it may also alert the operator that it has been discovered.
+Disturbing a recording spy device can destroy footage stored on a local microSD card — the same footage that could be used as evidence.
+If the hidden camera appears to be streaming wirelessly, it may also alert the operator that it has been discovered.
 Leave it exactly where you found it and photograph it in place with your phone, including a wide shot showing the object in its full context (which direction it faces, what it points at).

 Document what your apps found.
 Before leaving the network scan screen, screenshot the full Fing device list.
-If Fing identified a camera-brand device and you’ve now physically located the corresponding device, the screenshot is direct evidence linking the device to active network activity in the property.
+If Fing identified a camera-brand device and you’ve now physically located the corresponding spy device, the screenshot is direct evidence linking the device to active network activity in the rental property.
 Save it to a second location — email it to yourself — in case you need to hand your phone to police.

 Situation Immediate action Who to contact

-Airbnb property Photograph in place; leave property if you feel unsafe Airbnb Trust & Safety (in-app), then local police
+Airbnb property Photograph in place; leave rental property if you feel unsafe Airbnb Trust & Safety (in-app), then local police

 Rental property (long stay) Document everything; consult a solicitor before confronting the landlord Local police; housing authority if tenancy dispute